Petrovych9/MealVote-Api/readme.md

 MealVote-Api is a Django project that provides various functionalities related to restaurant management.
 This README guide will walk you through the steps required to set up and run the system locally.

-## Prerequisites

-Before you begin, ensure you have met the following requirements:

-- **Python**: MealVote-Api requires Python [insert version] to be installed on your system.
-- **Django**: Make sure you have Django [insert version] installed.
-- **Additional Dependencies**: Install additional project dependencies by running `pip install -r requirements.txt` from the project directory.

 ## Installation